Comprehensive Salary Management Guide: 2026

 ---

-The Electronic Pay Stub: An Obligation to Achieve Results
+The Electronic Pay Slip: a Binding Obligation

-- Document integrity ensured (impossibility of subsequent modification).
+- Document integrity assured (impossibility of post-modification).

 Electronic Signature of HR Documents